yeicor/OCP.wasm/README.md

 For extra tricks required for passing 100% of the build123d tests, see [this code](build123d/crossplatformtricks.py).

+Check out the [Pyodide docs](https://pyodide.org/en/stable/) to integrate OCP.wasm into your own applications.

-Performance and support may vary across browsers.
+*Performance and support may vary across browsers.*

 ## Projects using OCP.wasm